The new Cyberpunk 2077 trailer at E3 2019 starred Keanu Reeves, believe it or not, and he announced the official release date: April 16, 2020.

 At E3, we saw a bit more of the metropolis of the future in this extended trailer and in our hands-off demo, where body modification has become an obsession, and you're an outlaw in the sleazy underbelly of the city.

 Want the full scoop on Cyberpunk 2077?
-Here's what we know so far.
+Here are all the news, trailers, and announcements we've had so far.

 Cut to the Chase